 Mike McBride – Managing Director

 Mike is the Operations Director of PRICE Training, balancing his role between primarily delivering training and supporting customers.
 With over 25 years’ experience in adult mental health and children’s residential care, Mike places customer support at the very heart of what we do.
 Taking a lead on the quality assurance of the physical components of PRICE Training courses, Mike seeks to uphold the highest standards of course delivery as well ensure the fidelity of the PRICE techniques are never compromised.
 Mike is the Lead Senior Trainer under the RRN certification scheme to deliver approved programmes across multiple sectors and settings.

 “I love my job so much!
 Meeting some amazing people, practitioners and service users …. all of whom want the very best for their service and those they support.
 Some of the most rewarding pieces of work I get to do, are when we work in partnership with organisations to come up with creative solutions; for example, to offer support and guidance to prevent a placement breakdown and when we succeed, it doesn’t get any better than that!”

 George Panayi – Principal Trainer

-Joining the team in early 2019, George is a former professional cricketer and has now started his training to become a PRICE Trainer.
-Playing 1st class cricket for Warwickshire for 6 years, Covid-19 has unwittingly changed the direction of George’s career.
+Joining the team in early 2019, George is a former professional cricketer, playing 1st class cricket for Warwickshire for 6 years.
+Starting out as a trainee, George has quickly upskilled to become a Principal Instructor.

 Alongside training social care and education sectors, George supports our sport and leisure customers.
 With so many inner-city youth activities and country wide junior sporting clubs bringing young people together, equipping staff and volunteers with the right skills to appropriately respond to potential disruption and conflict is essential to the smooth-running events.